Rishabhadeva (Hindu Avatar): Divine birth and incarnation

 The Bhagavata Purana presents five lists of Vishnu's avataras, and Rishabha is included in four of them, with only the shortest omitting his name.

 He was born to King Nabhi and Queen Merudevi, although in an alternative account, his mother is named Sudevi.
 According to the text, King Nabhi was a virtuous but childless monarch who performed rigorous austerities and commissioned a grand sacrificial ritual to Vishnu for an heir.
 Pleased by his devotion, Vishnu is said to have incarnated through Nabhi’s wife with the purpose of exemplifying the dharma of celibate sramanas.
-Of note, Kenneth R. Valpey and Ravi M. Gupta trace the earliest use of the term sramana to the Brihadaranyaka Upanishad as a general term for wandering ascetics, only later becoming associated with Jain and Buddhist monks.

 The Bhagavata Purana presents Rishabha as a divine figure from birth, telling the tale of how Indra once withheld rainfall out of envy for the prince, prompting Rishabha to miraculously generate rain himself.
 Thus, recognizing his divine nature, King Nabhi relinquished the throne and appointed Rishabha as king, entrusting him to the guidance of the brahmanas.